 Watch the official trailer:

-Country with the Best Economy?
+Country With the Best Economy?

-- Productivity grows
+- Productivity grew

-- Wages Increase
+- Wages Increased

-- Workers buy more
+- Workers bought more

-- Companies hire more
+- Companies hired more

-- Tax revenues increase
+- Tax revenues increased

-- Government Invests more
+- Government Invested more

-- Workers are better educated
+- Workers were better educated

-- Economy expands
+- Economy expanded

 How did the U.S. slip away from an economy that was working really well?
 In his article, Why the Three Biggest Economic Lessons Were Forgotten (which is basically an excerpt from Inequality for All) Reich explains what happened.
-The article is just a taste of the many clear-sighted insights found in Inequality for All.
+The article is just a taste of the many clear-sighted insights to be found in Inequality for All.